 Email Marketing Opt-in Rate refers to the percentage of site visitors who subscribe to your email list.
-As an example, if you had 100 visitors visit your website and 20 people subscribed to your email list, then you would have an opt-in rate of 20%.
+As an example, if you had 100 visitors visit your website or landing page and 20 people subscribed to your email list, then you would have an opt-in rate of 20%.
 Subscribing to an email list is voluntary, so site visitors should be given a good reason or incentive to want to opt-in to your email list.
-Typical free offers include free special reports and special discount codes.
+Typical free offers include free special reports, white papers, and special discount codes amongst other things.

 What is a Good Email Opt-in Rate?

-Generally speaking, an average opt-in rate on a website can be anything from less than 1% to 5% or more.
+With that in mind, generally speaking, an average opt-in rate on a website can be anything from less than 1% to 5% or more.
 Anything less than 1% can probably be improved by making some additional changes discussed below.
 You can also significantly increase your email opt-in rate by driving your traffic to a dedicated email capture landing page, commonly referred to as a "squeeze page".
 Opt-in rates on a squeeze page can be as high as 25% or more.

 How to Increase Your Email Opt-in Rates with Squeeze Pages

 There are a number of ways to increase email opt-in rates.
 One strategy is to send your traffic to a dedicated landing page (also known as a squeeze page) instead of your regular home page.
 A squeeze page is a landing page on your site that is solely dedicated to promoting your free offer and capturing the visitors information.
 There are no other links or things to distract the visitor, leading to much higher opt-in rates on average.

 Opt-in rates for squeeze pages can be anything from 10% to 20%, or much higher.

 As you can note from the example above, some best practices for an effective squeeze page include: